 Westport is a thriving town on the banks of the Buller River that has an interesting museum and some good cafes.
 While here, you may also want to take a short drive to Cape Foulwind, where you can follow a clifftop trail to a seal colony.

 You can't continue the trip from Karamea, so you will have to drive the 59 miles (95 kilometers) and back from Westport, which should only take up about three hours of your day.
 Not only does the steep and winding road to Karamea take you through some beautiful forests, but Karamea is also the starting point for the Heaphy Track, one of the nine official "Great Walks" of New Zealand.
 This 51-mile (82-kilometer) trail follows the Heaphy River and is the longest of all the great walks.
 It takes four days to walk the whole thing, but if you're just visiting for the day, you can walk on a short section of the trail instead.
 Karamea is a very small and quiet place, but you can stop for lunch or decide to stay longer at the Last Resort Hotel and Restaurant.

 Day 9: Westport to Nelson

-Nelson itself is a lively town, regarded as one of the artisan centers of New Zealand.
-There are many artists and craftsmen here.
-To see some of their work - and also to sample some of the local food products - be in Nelson on...
-Saturday morning.
-The market, held in the carpark in the center of town, is one of the best markets in New Zealand.Continue to 11 of 11 below.
+Nelson itself is a lively town and one of the artisan centers of New Zealand.
+You'll find many artists here and can see their work on Saturday morning at the market held in the center of town, which is often regarded as one of the best in all of New Zealand.